Money Saving Tips for Guinea Pig Owners

 Guinea pigs are messy.
 They go through a lot of bedding, and the bedding at your local pet store probably isn't cheap.
 There are multiple types of bedding you can use to reduce the price, however.

 - Fleece: Fleece blankets are a common alternative to standard bedding that people use for their guinea pigs.
 You don't have to buy the blankets very often, and you can shake it out and wash it in your laundry machine.
 The only downside is that you have to change out the fleece every few days to avoid odor.

 Dried fruits and vegetables can make great treats for guinea pigs.
-Although you can buy them from pet stores, you can get them from your grocery store.
-Buying them from a grocery store is less expensive and you can get more.
+Although you can buy them from pet stores, you can also get them from your grocery store.
+Buying them from a grocery store is less expensive, and you can get a larger quantity.
 Keep in mind that treats should always be fed in very small amounts, and some should be fed less than others.

-Some dried fruits and veggies they can eat include:
+Some dried fruits and veggies they can safely eat include: